Withstanding Wildfires

 With funding secured by U.S. Senators Jeff Merkley and Ron Wyden through the Environmental Protection Agency, the center shares information, strategies, and effective monitoring of wildfire smoke with vulnerable populations, offering evidence-based approaches that can be applied across the Western U.S.

-Initial research of the center is focusing on:
+Research the center is focusing on:

 - Helping communities and households adapt to living with smoke